krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 ## Observability = Monitoring, Logging and Auditing <a id="Observability"></a>

 ### CloudWatch for monitoring <a id="CloudWatch"></a>

+- monitor AWS resources and applications that run on aws
+- you can create alarms, send notifications
+- send events to EventBridge
+- create custom dashboards
+- alarm: watches one metric and performs one or more actions

 CloudWatch Use cases and benefits:
 - it collects performance metrics from AWS and on-premises systems.